-A Targeted Small Molecule Approach to Trigeminal Neuralgia
+A Targeted Small Molecule Approach to Essential Tremor

-Developing DK-I-56-1, a differentiated GABA-A subtype-selective therapy designed to address the unmet need in trigeminal neuralgia.
+Developing DK-I-56-1, a differentiated GABA-A subtype-selective therapy designed to address the unmet need in essential tremor.

 Development Stage: Preclinical